 I graduated in Geography combined with Biology from the University of Sussex, and later studied Landscape Design at the University of Sheffield.

-I am single and a Christian.
+I am single, heterosexual and a Christian.
 My interests include reading and walking.

 I have had lots of evidence that I have an identical twin or double, who looks virtually exactly the same as me, and impersonates me.